AM-Studio-CZ/am_devtools/README.md

 # am_devtools | DevTools – FiveM Development Utility Script
-DevTools is a lightweight development script designed to make testing and debugging easier for FiveM developers.
+am_devtools is a lightweight standalone script that will help developing servers.
+There are basic features like a command to show you your coords etc.

 Features include: